brainlife/docs/docs/careers/sysad.md

 * Demonstrable ability to write clean, concise, and maintainable code.
 * Python, and bash.
 Familiarity with nodejs, npm and Javascript ecosystems.
 * Familiarity with common OWASP vulnerabilities.
-* Great feedbacks from your past work coleagues and other research / software engineers.
+* Great feedbacks from your past work colleagues and other research / software engineers.
 * git, ansible, experience using monitoring systems (sensu, munin, etc..)
 * Experience with 24x7 operations.
 * You can work without a lot of supervisions, but can keep the team member informed of your progress.